aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

     --8<-- "examples/event_handler_bedrock_agents/src/getting_started.py"
     ```

-	1. `description` is a recommended field that should contain a human readable descriptin of your action
+	1. `description` is a recommended field that should contain a human readable description of your action
 	2. We take care of **parsing**, **validating**, **routing** and **responding** to the request.

 === "Input payload"